LTAP-UERJ/Chemometrics-Web-App-Dimensionality-Reduction/README.md

 > [!CAUTION]
 > **All Rights Reserved — Intellectual Property Protection (INPI)**
 >
-> This software, its source code, interface designs, visual assets, and underlying algorithmic implementations are protected under Intellectual Property laws (Brazilian Software Law No. 9.609/98 and Industrial Property Law No. 9.279/96) and registered at the **National Institute of Industrial Property (INPI)**.
+> This software, its source code, interface designs, visual assets, and underlying analytical workflows are protected under Intellectual Property laws (Brazilian Software Law No. 9.609/98 and Industrial Property Law No. 9.279/96) and registered at the **National Institute of Industrial Property (INPI)**.

 ### **Terms of Use & Protection Clause:**
-1. **Mandatory Attribution:** Any academic work, study, publication, software integration, or presentation utilizing or referencing this application **must explicitly credit** the original authors (**Paulo Henrique Couto Simões, Julio Cesar Siqueira, Licarion Pinto, Aderval Luna**) and the **Process Analytical Technology Laboratory (LTAP-UERJ)**.
+1. **Mandatory Attribution & Citation:** Any academic work, scientific article, technical report, software integration, or presentation utilizing or referencing this application **must explicitly credit** the authors (**Paulo Henrique Couto Simões, Julio Cesar Siqueira, Licarion Pinto, Aderval Luna**) and the **Process Analytical Technology Laboratory (LTAP-UERJ)**, and cite the published scientific paper:
+   > B.C.
+Darz, I.C.A.
+Lima, A.S.
+Luna, L. Pinto, *Chemometrics web app's part 2: dimensionality reduction and exploratory analysis*, Chemometrics and Intelligent Laboratory Systems, 237 (2023) 104810.
+DOI: [10.1016/j.chemolab.2023.104810](https://doi.org/10.1016/j.chemolab.2023.104810)
 2. **Prohibition of Unauthorized Reproduction & Redistribution:** Copying, modifying, decompiling, reverse engineering, re-licensing, sub-licensing, mirroring, or redistributing the source code or binary executables without explicit prior written consent from LTAP-UERJ is strictly prohibited.
 3. **Non-Commercial Use Only:** The application may only be used for personal, educational, or non-commercial academic research purposes unless a specific commercial license has been granted by LTAP-UERJ.
 4. **Disclaimer of Liability:** LTAP-UERJ and the developers accept no responsibility or liability for damages, misinterpretation, or loss resulting from the use of this software or its generated datasets.
 The software is provided "as is", without warranties of any kind.